CasimirKaPazi/tikap/Grammar.md

 ### Grouping

 "Grouping" changes the way consonants and vowel form clusters.
 Within a root word the order of consonants is fixed, as is the order of vowels.
 They however can be grouped differently into different syllables.

+The root word is written in a CVCV... pattern if possible.
+For the word "kitap" consonants are: "ktp" and vowels are: "ia".

+    C:    k t p   kt p    k tp     kt p   kt  p
+    V:     i a      i a    i  a   i  a      ia
+    Word: kitap   ktipa   kitpa   iktap   ktiap

 Therefor, for every number of consonants and vowels a root can have there are several patterns the phonology allows.

 CV VC (ti it)